 Summer drought and winter cold don’t impact the growth of the grasses much as they lie dormant throughout this period and as soon as the temperature is most and warm again, it sprouts instantly.
 The trees are very scarce in the steppes because of the shortage of rainfall, long droughts, and severe winters.
 There is the presence of long rolling plains of endless grass.

 The grasslands have been plowed up for extensive mechanized wheat cultivation.
 They are known as granaries of the world.
-Besides wheat, maize is also cultivated increasingly, mainly in warmer & wetter areas.
+Besides wheat, maize is also cultivated increasingly, mainly in warmer and wetter areas.

 With the introduction of more nutritious grass and refrigerated ships, temperate grasslands become major pastoral regions.
 They export large quantities of beef, mutton, wool, milk, butter, cheese, and other dairy products.